cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

    Python integration with VisIt's components. :label:`arch`

-*Client* and *viewer* proceses are typically run on a desktop machine and connect to a parallel *compute engine* running remotely on a HPC cluster.
+*Client* and *viewer* processes are typically run on a desktop machine and connect to a parallel *compute engine* running remotely on a HPC cluster.
 For smaller data sets, a local serial or parallel *compute engine* is also commonly used.

+LLNL user requests for Python, the features of the Python/C API, and the ability to embed a Python interpreter were important factors in the selection of Python for VisIt's scripting interface in 2001.
 Figure :ref:`arch` outlines how Python is integrated into VisIt's components.
 VisIt both extends and embeds Python.
-State control of the *viewer* is provided by a Python Client Interface, available as Python/C extension module.
-This interface is outlined in the `Python Client Interface`_ section, and extensions to support custom UIs written in Python are described in the `Custom Python UIs`_ section.
-Direct access to low-level mesh data structures is provided by a Python Filter Runtime, embedded in VisIt's *compute engine* processes.
+State control of the *viewer* is provided by a Python Client Interface, implemented in a Python/C extension module.
+This interface is outlined in the `Python Client Interface`_ section.
+Extensions to support custom UIs written in Python are described in the `Custom Python UIs`_ section.
+Direct access to low-level mesh data structures is provided by a Python Filter Runtime, which is embedded in VisIt's *compute engine* processes.
 This runtime is described in the `Python Filter Runtime`_ section.

 .. _Python Client Interface:

 Python Client Interface
 ---------------------------
-VisIt clients interact with the *viewer* process to control the state of visualization windows and data processing pipelines.
-Internally the system uses a collection of state objects that rely on a publish/subscribe design pattern for communication among components.
-These state objects are wrapped by a
+VisIt *client* processes interact with a *viewer* process to control the state of visualization windows and data processing pipelines.
+The *viewer* manages a collection of state objects that rely on a publish/subscribe design pattern for communication between components.
+To implement this system, the VisIt team developed a custom remote procedure call (RPC) solution that relies on code generation to create C++ state objects that can be shared between components over network connections.

-Python/C extension module to expose a Python state control API.
-The function calls are typically imperative: *Add a new plot*, *Find the maximum value of a scalar field*, etc. The client API is documented extensively in the VisIt Python Interface Manual [VisItPyRef]_.
-To introduce the API in this paper we provide a simple example script, `Listing 1`_, that demonstrates VisIt's five primary visualization building blocks:
+To enable Python scripting, the team extended the code generation tools to wrap state objects into a Python/C extension module that uses the RPC client infrastructure.
+Because of this direct approach, the Python client API heavily reflects the procedural nature of VisIt's RPC solution.
+The interface function calls are typically imperative: *Add a new plot*, *Find the maximum value of a scalar field*, etc. For complex requests, users set the attributes of state objects and pass these objects to Python methods that use RPCs to notify the *viewer* process.

 ..
+The Python state objects have explicit get and set methods for each attribute that mirror the C++ object interfaces, however the Python getattr and setattr interface is more commonly used.

+The interface is accessible to users without Python or object oriented programming knowledge and still suitable for Python power users.
+The procedural RPC system also helped enable recording GUI actions into Python snippets.
+Recording only captures the RPCs executed and state objects involved, instead of the relationships of actions between several objects.
+The client API is documented extensively in the VisIt Python Interface Manual [VisItPyRef]_.
+To introduce the API in this paper, we provide a simple example script, `Listing 1`_, that demonstrates VisIt's five primary visualization building blocks:

+..
 This client API allows you to drive the, analogous to interacting with VisIt's GUI.

 - **Databases**: File readers and data sources.
 - **Plots**: Data set renderers.
-- **Operators**: Filters implementing data set transformations.
+- **Operators**: Filters implementing mesh transformations.
 - **Expressions**: Framework enabling the creation of derived quantities from existing mesh fields.
 - **Queries**: Data summarization operations.